AmoebeLabs/swiss-army-knife-card-manual/docs/examples/example-6.md

 ![AmoebeLabs Swiss Army Knife Custom Card Example 6 - Weather on SVG background]:

 ##:sak-sak-logo: Visualization
+!!!
+Note "There is also a variant with '-m3' in the filename.
+This one uses a Material 3 theme for its colors"

 Let's do something different and use the weather for a nice view :smile:

 This view is made with the aid of Affinity Designer.
 The 'balls' background is created with this tool and exported as an SVG file.